just-nibble/just-nibble/README.md

-# Hi 👋, I'm Princewill Olaiya
+# Hi 👋, I'm the Sigillite

-I'm a **Linux enthusiast** who loves comics, Sci-Fi, anime and manga.
-I like spending my free time researching how computers work and how to build a robot army to take over the world. 🤖
+That is all

 ---